-The initial sessions are an evaluation period where the therapist begins to formulate (come up with an greater understanding) of the couples difficulties.
+Initial couple therapy sessions are usually an evaluation period while your therapist builds a greater understanding of your difficulties.
 They will work to understand what has brought you to counselling, how therapy can best help your relationship, and what your expectations are.

 Timing is everything.
 Unfortunately, lots of couples wait too long to get help to repair their relationship.
-Marriage counselling is hard work and there are no guarantees.
+Marriage and couples counselling is hard work and there are no guarantees.
 But marriage and long term relationships are deep personal investments that can bring a huge amount of positives to your life when they are working healthily for both partners.
 For this reason, many couples invest the time needed to work through their problems in therapy together.

 Some of the ways that couples therapy can work include identifying toxic relationship patterns and helping couples to work on changing these, bringing a new perspective to issues and helping couples to understand each other’s perspectives, finding new ways to resolve conflicts, building trust and improving communication, and providing a safe space for both partners to work through their issues with the support of the empathetic ear of a professional therapist.